 The City, through its DPS staff and contractors, handles snow removal of all the roadways under its care and management.
 Snow removal in City parks, including the Clipper City Rail Trail, is managed by the Parks Department.
-Snow removal along sidewalks is predominantly the responsibility of the property owner adjacent to the sidewalk, with the exception of the sidewalks in the downtown for which the City has responsibility.
+Snow removal along sidewalks is predominantly the responsibility of the property owner adjacent to the sidewalk, with the exception of many sidewalks in the downtown, including Pleasant Street, approximately 40% of State Street, Inn Street, Merrimac Street, and Green Street, for which the City has responsibility.
 This responsibility is dictated by Newburyport City Ordinances, Section 12-52.
 For more detailed information regarding maintenance of roadways and sidewalks, please see Chapter 10: Municipal Services & Facilities.